100 Days of Lockdown

 Monday 23 March - Day 1 - Lockdown Eve

 The weekend showed up what has become of Britain.
 Despite all the warnings and advice, open spaces, beaches and parks were crowded with people showing not the slightest hint of social distancing.
 Traffic jams on roads into Brecon, Snowdonia and seaside towns like Porthcawl.
+Will the Government act and place enforceable restrictions on movement?
+We’ll see.

 We spent the morning emptying out and deep cleaning our summerhouse - there’s more than a good chance it’s going to have a lot of use - and giving some fresh air and “brush down” of the various bits of garden furniture tucked away in boxes and sheds.
 The garden, we think, is going to provide a link to sanity during the next three months.